-You can opt out of any confidential information from your health records being used for planning and research.
+You can opt out of any of your confidential patient information being used for planning and research.
 If you do not want your GP practice to share such information from your health record, let your doctor know.
 Opting out of sharing your health records will not affect the direct care that you receive, though may affect how well the NHS can operate (see below).
-You can find out more about the National Data Opt-out.
+You can find out more about the National Data Opt-out in England.

-CPRD operates in compliance with the National Data Opt-out Policy.
+CPRD operates in compliance with the National Data Opt-out Policy for patients in England.

-Researchers and government regulators depend on the data collected by CPRD to safeguard public health and monitor drug safety.
-If large numbers of patients or particular types of patients choose not to share anonymised health information for research, the information in CPRD will not truly represent the UK population.
-This situation may lead to unreliable evidence from research aimed at answering important public health questions.
+The Government depends on the data collected by CPRD to monitor drug safety and safeguard public health.
+If large numbers of patients or specific patient groups choose not to share anonymised health information for research, the information in CPRD will not truly represent the UK population.
+This situation may lead to unreliable evidence from research studies and incorrect answers to important health and safety concerns.